 Online job interviews are basically pretty straightforward to set up.
 The necessary hardware is limited to a laptop with a camera, microphone, and speakers.
 The only software required is one of the common video call tools such as Zoom, Skype, Microsoft Teams or similar.
 And of course a fast and stable internet connection.
 At least in theory.

-Practically speaking, the checklist is a little longer.
+Practically speaking, the checklist is a little longer than with the traditional interview process.
 You should therefore not disregard these points for a professional appearance:

 - Premises and background